-Welschriesling can be found in Vipava Valley district of Primorska, where they use it in simple blends.
+Welschriesling can be found in the Vipava Valley district of Primorska, where they use it in simple blends.

-Second, most planted grape in Slovenia and at the same time Slovenia ranks in the top 10 Chardonnay producers in Europe.
+Is the second most planted grape in Slovenia and at the same time Slovenia ranks in the top 10 Chardonnay producers in Europe.

 Štajerska Slovenia and Vipava Valley: medium to high acidity wines with medium body.

 Brda and Prekmurje: wines with medium acidity and full body.

 Prekmurje, Štajerska Slovenia, the Vipava Valley and Brda produce serious oak-aged Chardonnays.